Angular2Guy/AngularAndSpringWithMaps/README.md

   }
 }
 ```
-Spring Graphql executes it with 1 sql query.
+Spring Graphql executes it with 4 sql queries.

 ## Setup
 Java 17 or newer.